morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 A docstring becomes the special __doc__ attribute of its object, which can be retrieved for reference purposes.
 Taking the code above as an example, the command `print get_rounded_average.__doc__` yields the following output:

->Return the average of the student scores rounded to two decimal places.
+>Returns the average of the student scores rounded to two decimal places.
->Return None if the scores array is empty.
+>Returns None if the scores array is empty.

 #### Swift
 Apple's programming language has a rich set of comment creation and formatting techniques.
 Some notable features are: